kevllino/WanWiki/Welcome-to-Wanchain-How-To-Use-(GUI)-Guide.md

-3. You should be able to see your wallet main page now , please click **ACCOUNT** to create your first account
+3. You should be able to see your wallet main page now , please click **ACCOUNT** to create your first account **IMPORTANT: For security reasons, once you created your password, it is NO longer changeable .**

   ![Markdown](http://i2.bvimg.com/625003/4d4c7161a37641e5.png)